Gulfstream Pipeline fishing map with side-scan imagery.

 “This is my go-to dive site if I am wanting to not only maximize the number of dives I can do in a day with the least amount of fuel burned, but also access just about every offshore reef fish species that the Gulf has to offer.”
 Alex Fogg, Marine Resource Coordinator and Lionfish slayer extraordinaire.

 You asked and we scanned, from seven miles out of Tampa to south of Pensacola.

-We have also included coordinates for the valve boxes we could find and the boulder field and artificial reef mitigation sites?
+We have also included coordinates for the valve boxes and the boulder field and artificial reef mitigation sites.
 However, imagery for the mitigation sites is not included.

 Remember that weather window around Valentine’s day?
 That’s how fresh this data is.
 And don’t be surprised if our chart doesn’t overlay exactly on top of the pipeline marked on your chartplotter.
 Check it for yourself.

 This chart includes several waypoints in the Madison Swanson protected area.
 Please follow all applicable laws, rules, and regulations.

 Depths on this preview chart may be displayed in fathoms (6 feet), meters, or feet depending on your zoom level.

 On the checkout confirmation page and the order confirmation email (check your spam folder) you will be provided a link to download the chart file.
 Download the file, double click it, and read the instructions inside.
 Make sure to create an account at checkout so you can log back in and access your StrikeLines files at any time.
 If you select “ship me a card” we’ll send your card via USPS Priority Mail.
 Tight lines!